India-Sri Lanka Final One Day International Preview

 As for Mendis and Muralitharan, they have not become bad players overnight, more that India have seen a lot of them in the last two months both in the flesh and on video and have got used to them.
 Mendis now faces the first test of his career, one which his elder off-spinner has passed many times, to see if he can respond to teams getting the better of him.

 Sri Lanka reacted to the batting failures in the last game by axeing Chamara Silva and replacing him with Malinda Warnapura.
-Warnapura took a couple of smart catches but his 18-ball duck brought back memories of Michael Vandort, also a Test specialist, scoring painfully slowly in Australia with Sri Lanka under pressure two years ago.
+Warnapura took a couple of smart catches but his 18-ball duck brought back memories of Michael Vandort, also a Test specialist, with Sri Lanka under pressure two years ago.

 Mahela Udawatte is in the squad and might come in to replace Warnapura, unless the selectors decide that one game and then being dropped is too harsh while all-rounders Kaushalya Weeraratne and Jehan Mubarak have as yet been untried and might get a game should Sri Lanka wish to send a message to their underperforming stars.